The first step towards adopting one of our dogs is to fill in our online application form.

 Lots of greyhounds do walk off lead without any danger to themselves or other dogs – but this does not happen overnight.

-We do accept dogs from members of the public but it will never be on the day you ask, unless they are extreme emergency circumstances, and we have a space available.
+We do accept dogs from members of the public but it will never be on the day you ask, unless there are extreme emergency circumstances, and we have a space available.

 We do not foster dogs on behalf of the general public.
 Foster spaces are for the homeless KGR dogs to rehabilitate them before they find a new home.